 Cottage-Industry Brands and Ultralight Gear

 If you’ve read through our list of quilts above, you might have noticed that many of the brands featured are not mainstream companies that sell through big retailers.
 The cottage industry is alive and well in ultralight gear manufacturing, and for good reason.
 Companies like Enlightened Equipment, Katabatic Gear, and Zpacks were all founded by outdoor—often thru-hiking—enthusiasts who noticed a gap in the market for ultralight equipment.
 These products are made by the people, for the people.
-In fact, it’s only just recently that big brands like REI, Therm-a-Rest, and Marmot have thrown their hats into the ultralight ring.
+In fact, it’s only in recent years that big brands like REI, Therm-a-Rest, and Marmot have thrown their hats into the ultralight ring.

-These products often have a number things in common.
+These products often have a number of things in common.
 First, the designers and manufacturers generally are thru-hikers, bikepackers, and ultralight enthusiasts that use the gear they make.
 The result is well-thought-out products that nail the details and often allow the buyer to customize sizes, down fill, materials, and features.
 Further, since these are small companies, most of their gear is handmade in the United States.
 However, while we love this culture and encourage you to support it, keep in mind that you can expect longer wait times between ordering and receiving your items.
 And perhaps the biggest downside for most consumers: you won’t find brands like Zpacks and Enlightened Equipment on the shelves at your local retailer, meaning you won’t be able to see your bag/quilt or "try it on" before buying.
 Luckily, most of these companies include detailed videos and descriptions on their websites and have reasonable return policies.

 Back to Our Top Ultralight Sleeping Bag Picks Back to Our Top Backpacking Quilt Picks